JBL Cristal Profi e1902 Review

 Needless to say, this filter has really impressed me, I now regret not keeping hold of my old e1501.
 I had the e1501 paired with another filter and always assumed the larger filter was doing most of the work.

-Clearly, this wasn’t the case and I should have kept hold of the e1501.
+But after trying out the e1902 I’m thinking that this wasn’t the case and I should have kept hold of the e1501.

-However, this JBL e1902 is amazing.
+The JBL e1902 is amazing.
 It is single-handedly keeping my 580 litre CA cichlid tank crystal clear, a feat which I now have to say, the FX5 could not achieve, even with Purigen.

 So, if you’re looking for a new external filter, have a look at the JBL Cristal Profi range.
 There are various models to suit most aquarium sizes: